 These kinds of limiting ideas and attitudes are very common.
 They are roots that creep into our personality little by little.
 They override our ability to be truly happy.

-To defeat your fears, remember these strategies.
-These are easy and helpful habits:
+To defeat your fears, remember these strategies:

 - Write down everything that worries you or makes you anxious right now on a piece of paper.
 It can be things, people, and situations.

 - In another column, write down what you would like to find in the near future: freedom, harmony, contentment, tranquility, satisfaction, etc.